 bottles, auto tires and steel wheels, and an engine block were also found.

-Over four summers, my sister and I have collected plastic beads along the shore of Little Keweenaw Bay, in Lake Superior, Michigan (Lat.
+Over five summers, my sister and I have collected plastic beads along the shore of Little Keweenaw Bay, in Lake Superior, Michigan (Lat.
 47.195N; Long. -88.150W).
-This picture shows 252 beads (42% green, 21% yellow, 22% red, plus six other colors) that are 5 mm in diameter, and 92 nurdles (4 mm).
+We have found 306 beads (41% green, 23% yellow, 22% red, plus six other colors) that are 5 mm in diameter, and 93 nurdles (4 mm).
 These are larger than the microbeads used in health products.
 These beads are probably from shipping waste (cargo sweeping), the shipping lane is about 130 km east of the bay, and the beads are brought to the shore by wind.
 There is little water current (<1 cm/s) in this area.